saumitrasapre/Emotionally-Aware-Chatbot/test/data/nlu.md

 - Staying at home is boring
 - very boring
 - it bores me
-- i had a slow day
 - i am very bored
 - Im kinda bored today
 - I've never been more bored
 - I was bored
 - It's boring
 - This is boring
-- We're all bored
 - It's very boring
 - I'm already bored
 - I'm bored out of my mind